CarolineKj/GitHub-Compare-App/README.md

-# Getting started
+# README
-school project from miun university
+This is a started project in a JavaScript course från Miun university Östersund it is not completed since it is only a course to try JavaScript in Visual studio code to get experience using the system